AriFordsham/GHCWiki/working-conventions/fixing-bugs.md

   - If your proposed fix has non-local consequences, please consult us (on ghc-devs@…) before investing too much of your time.
   - Please follow our [coding conventions](working-conventions#)
   - Comment your fix in the source code, and include a reference to the bug ticket number, e.g. "`#1466`" (this helps when grepping for the fix later).
 It is often helpful to give a small example code fragment that demonstrates the need for your fix.
 This isn't always relevant; sometimes you are fixing a plain error, but often it's more subtle than that.
-1. **Record a patch** that embodies your fix.
-Please follow our convention for naming patches: [WorkingConventions/Git](working-conventions/git#commit-messages).
+1. **Make a commit** that embodies your fix.
+Please follow our convention for naming commits: [WorkingConventions/Git](working-conventions/git#commit-messages).
-1. **Test your patch** using the [validation script](testing-patches), before you submit it.
-(If you have write permission to the repository, then you **must** validate before pushing the patch.)
+1. **Test your commit** using the [validation script](testing-patches).
+Alternatively, you can let [Harbormaster](phabricator/harbormaster) build and validate your commit, see next step.
+(If you have write permission to the repository, then you **must** validate before pushing.)
-1. **Submit your patch**.
-If you don't have commit permission for the repository,

-  - Use 'git format-patch' to create a patch bundle:

-    1. Make a commit or commits as per usual
-    1. Run `git format-patch -n`, where *`n`* is the number of commits
-  - Attach the patch bundle to the Trac bug report
+1. **Submit a code review** to [Phabricator](phabricator).
+Wait for [Phabricator/Harbormaster](phabricator/harbormaster) to build and validate your commit (\~35 minutes, September 2014).
+1. **Update the Trac ticket.**

-  - Add a comment to the Trac bug report to say what you've done
+  - Add a comment to say what you've done.
+  - Fill out the field called "[Differential Revisions](phabricator#linking-reviews-to-trac-tickets-and-vice-versa)".
+Syntax: `Phab:D123`.
   - In the 'Action' part of the Trac ticket, select "Please review".
-This shifts responsibility to [the GHC team](team-ghc) to review and commit your patch.
+This shifts responsibility to [the GHC team](team-ghc) to review and push your commit if it is accepted.

->
-> If you do have commit permission, then commit, update the Trac report, and close the bug.
+  - Optional: if you did not manage to submit a code review to Phabricator for whatever reason, attach a patch bundle (run `git format-patch -n`, where *`n`* is the number of commits).

 Then have a beer on us.
 We are truly grateful.